GroPask/ImApp/README.md

 ## License

-As [Dear ImGui](https://github.com/ocornut/imgui) ImApp is licensed under the MIT License, see [LICENSE.txt](https://github.com/GroPask/ImApp/blob/main/LICENSE.txt) for more information.
+ImApp is licensed under the MIT License, see [LICENSE.txt](https://github.com/GroPask/ImApp/blob/main/LICENSE.txt) for more information.